 Daniel Suarez claims Cup Series pole at Kentucky Speedway

 SPARTA, Ky.
-(AP) -- Daniel Suarez led a front row sweep for Stewart-Haas Racing in provisional qualifying at Kentucky Speedway.
+(AP) — Daniel Suarez couldn't wait to see what strong practice sessions would yield during provisional qualifying at Kentucky Speedway.

 Suarez turned a lap at 184.590 mph in his SHR Ford to nab the top starting spot.
 If it stands after inspection, it will be Suarez's second pole in 91 career starts.
 He bumped teammate Aric Almirola to the outside front row in Friday qualifying.